What draws people on the inner quest? Many people think the spiritual quest call is a latent, primal desire. Do you hear this call?

 In this phase, we meet regularly to share and help others.
 We continue building, sharing, receiving help, and encouraging us to overcome any personal roadblocks.

 Peer-to-peer learning gives up the opportunity to allow others to help us, just as we help others.
 We also reach out and partner with other like-minded people and groups.
 It helps us create a positive network.
-We each walk our “own path” on the Hero’s Journey, but that doesn’t mean we are always alone.
+We each walk our “own path” on this quest, but that doesn’t mean we are always alone.
 We learn that inspiring others also helps us live in spirit.

-Again, virtual groups are a good substitute for in-person meetings.
-In some cases, this option is even better.
+Again, virtual groups are an excellent substitute for in-person meetings.
+Sometimes, this option is even better.
 We can record sessions or have them at a variety of times.

-At the foundation of the spiritual quest, you’ll find the stages of the hero’s journey.
+At the foundation of the spiritual quest, you’ll find the stages of the Hero’s journey.
 Answering the call sets our spiritual journey in motion.
+You may have started this journey only to become stuck in one stage, but it’s never too late to return to the quest.